zxcvbn-ts/zxcvbn/docs/guide/Languages/README.md

 ## Add a new language package

-To add add missing language package you need to do the following things:
+To add a missing language package you need to do the following things:

 - Copy repo
 - install dependencies with `yarn install`
 - Create a new language package inside the packages directory.
-You need following filestructure:
+You need following file structure:
 ```
 - src
     - translations.ts